seannam/seannam_source/_posts/2018-03-10-twitter-reset.md

 4. Follow people active in the past month, and
 5. Follow makers, because I like trying new things.

 All in all, I think I did a decent job.
-It's not 20, the number of people (@jasondoesstuff)[https://twitter.com/jasondoesstuff] or other people have but it feels much better than the nearly thousand people I was following before.
+It's not 20, the number of people [@jasondoesstuff](https://twitter.com/jasondoesstuff) or other people have but it feels much better than the nearly thousand people I was following before.
+I still follow a few inactive accounts and a couple brands/companies, but I am satisfied with my new list.